kstlouis/shai-hulud-detect/README.md

 This was built using:
 - a limited amount of scripting experience
-- a healthy (..) amount of assistance from Cursor
+- a healthy (🫠) amount of assistance from Cursor
 - an almost impossibly short imposed dealine

 Use at your own risk.

 In theory any MDM should work, but this was only tested and used with Jamf Pro.

 ## Requirements

-- macOS or Unix-like system
+- macOS, probably
 - **Zsh** (standard on macOS, no additional installation needed)
 - Standard Unix tools: `find`, `grep`, `shasum`
 - Network access (required to fetch compromised packages CSV from Parameter 5)